Benefits of belly wrapping after pregnancy

 Practice your belly wrapping while pregnant, so it is easy for you to implement once baby is here.

-Put it in your Birth-Ready bag.
+Include it in your Birth-Ready bag.